apache/inlong-website/docs/en-us/modules/agent/quick_start.md

 ```

 ### 2.2 Proxy configuration
-Create a new folder named .inlong\.managerIps in the agent directory, and create a new bid+.local file inside.
+Create a new folder named .inlong in the agent directory, and create a new bid+.local file inside.
 For example, if the sending bid is set to a, then create a new file a.local

 write:
 ```ini